leonx04/SOF306/README.md

-# 🌱 Project Study: Thymeleaf, Lambda, and Spring Boot
+# 🌱 Project Study: Thymeleaf, Lambda Expressions, and Spring Boot

 ## 📖 Description

-Welcome to our comprehensive project study focusing on the integration and functionalities of **Thymeleaf**, **AWS Lambda**, and **Spring Boot** within a web application context.
+Welcome to our comprehensive project study focusing on the integration and functionalities of **Thymeleaf**, **Lambda Expressions**, and **Spring Boot** within a web application context.
 This repository is designed as a learning resource to explore the synergies between these powerful technologies, aiming to provide a deep dive into building modern, scalable web applications.

 ## 🛠️ Technologies

 This project study makes use of the following key technologies:

 - **Thymeleaf**: A modern server-side Java template engine for web and standalone environments.
-- **AWS Lambda**: A serverless compute service that lets you run code without provisioning or managing servers.
+- **Lambda Expressions**: A feature of Java that enables you to treat functionality as a method argument or treat a code as data.
-- **Spring Boot**: An open-source Java-based framework used to create a micro Service.
+- **Spring Boot**: An open-source Java-based framework used to create microservices.

 ## 📚 Resources